HexajonDev/HexajonDev/README.md

 You don't want it to Break.
-You want it to be easily repairable.
+You want it to be Easily Repairable.
-And if it is modifiable and extendable, it can truely last for Ages.
+And if it is Modifiable and Extendable, it can truely last for Ages.

 "It's better to design one good product Once than to have a Million Products badly designed"